Formation Control for Enclosing and Tracking via Relative Localization

-\receiveddate{This work is supported by the Key-Area Research and Development Program of Guangdong Province under Grant 2024B1111060004, in part by Basic and Applied Basic Research Foundation of Guangdong Province under Grant 2024A1515012408. }
+\receiveddate{ This work is supported by the Key-Area Research and Development Program of Guangdong Province under Grant 2024B1111060004, in part by the Basic and Applied Basic Research Foundation of Guangdong Province under Grant 2024A1515012408, in part by the National Natural Science Foundation of China under Grant 62103451 and 62473390, and in part by the Shenzhen Science and Technology Program JCYJ20220530145209021.}